-Public housing maximum rents are needed to prorate assistance for a mixed family.
+Flat rents are also used to prorate assistance for a mixed family.
 A mixed family is one whose members include those with citizenship or eligible immigration status, and those without citizenship or eligible immigrations status [24 CFR 5.504].

-This part discusses how the PHA establishes and updates flat rents and public housing maximum rents.
-Policies related to the use of flat rents, family choice of rent, flat rent hardships, and public housing maximum rents are discussed in Chapter 6.
+This part discusses how the PHA establishes and updates flat rents.
+Policies related to the use of flat rents, family choice of rent, flat rent hardships, and proration of rent for a mixed family are discussed in Chapter 6.